mailjet/api-documentation/guides/_contacts_bulk.md

 "bar@example.com",2016/10/12
 "sam@ple.co.uk",2017/10/12
 ```

 When creating a CSV file, which contains contact properties with type <code>datetime</code>, you have to omit the first row of the csv, which defines the names of the contact properties in the CSV file.
 These contact properties are added in dedicated field - <code>ImportOptions</code>.
-[See here for details.](##adding-contacts-with-contact-data-of-type-datetime).
+[See here for details](#add-contacts-with-contact-data-of-type-datetime).

 <div></div>